Alzheimer’s and Mindset: Nurturing a Positive Attitude

 Through therapeutic interventions, individuals diagnosed with Alzheimer’s can develop a more positive outlook, leading to an overall improvement in their quality of life.

-These interventions may involve cognitive-behavioural techniques that aim to change negative thought patterns, as well as mindfulness practices that promote acceptance and being present.
+These interventions may involve cognitive-behavioural techniques that aim to change negative thought patterns, as well as practices that promote acceptance and being present.

 Support groups also play a role by providing a sense of belonging and shared understanding, which can reinforce optimism.